mdarlow/Internship-C-Sharp/README.md

 ### Award Delete Page Buttons

-For this Story, my task was to fix and standardize the buttons on the Award Delete page.
+My task was to fix and standardize the buttons on the Award Delete page.

 #### Before screenshot: